-Although, it is estimated at 0.8FTE is required to provide a well resourced food service, the Service will be reviewed for redesign.
-It is important to consider that there are sufficient resources to enable the team to continue to meet Food Standards Agency and council targets, supporting local businesses and safeguarding public safety.
+Although, it is estimated at 1.8FTE is required to provide a well resourced food service, the Service will be reviewed for redesign.
+It is important to consider that there are sufficient resources to enable our team to continue to meet Food Standards Agency and council targets, supporting local businesses and safeguarding public safety.
 The Food Standards Agency contacted all Local Authority Chief Executives in January 2024.
-The letter detailed the responsibility of delivering food official controls and the importance of ensuring that teams are appropriately resourced.
+The letter detailed the responsibility of delivering food official controls and the importance of ensuring that teams are appropriately resourced to deliver these statutory functions on food.